iCanKindOfCodeOnAGoodDay/BlackoutCurtains-3D/README.md

-Print at 400%.
-This is a durable model.
+Print at 400% size.
+This is a durable model, infill set to reflect.

 I can't remember if the 2 I have drilled onto my wall are printed from PLA or PLA+.